-Welcome to the seventh trip on Min-On’s Music Journey—let us guide you to the Republic of Poland, located on the plains facing the Baltic Sea in the center of eastern Europe.
+Welcome to the seventh trip on Min-On’s Music Journey—let us guide you to the Republic of Poland, located on the plains facing the Baltic Sea in Central Europe.
 Poland shares its borders with many countries and was once located along a major trade route known as the Amber Road, which connected the Baltic Sea and Europe.
 For this reason, Poland has seen a fusion of many races and cultures throughout history.

 The mermaid fountain in Warsaw’s Old Town Market Square